 Students in grades 7-12 will maintain and keep their device throughout their time at the JSHS.
-Students will keep these devices for use over the summer and continue to use them ongoing through the following school years.

 Yes, devices will travel between home and school every day as part of the student’s school resources just as books or other materials.
 A protective case will be provided for the device to help prevent damage.